EnzoBnl/enzobnl/bd.md

   1. **RecordReader**:
      - reads the input file's blocks from HDFS
      - divides them in *key->value* units called records
-     - each block's records will be passed to a mapper
+     - each block's records will be passed to the same mapper
   2. **Mapper**: There is by default as many mappers as input file's blocks.
      - maps through records
      - produces 0 to *n* output record(s) for each input record